HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Implementers should reference the [PrimaryCancerCondition] and [SecondaryCancerCondition] profiles for further details on the use of these terminologies and associated value sets.

 Histologic behavior, type, and grade can also be reported in the [HistologicBehaviorAndType] and [HistologicGrade] profiles.
-The[TumorMorphologyReport] profile references those profiles in a report.
+The[TumorMorphology] profile references those profiles in a report.

 #### Clinical Status